Gakgung: Construction and competition

 The Gakgung is a highly reflexed version of the classic Eurasian composite bow.
 The core is bamboo with sinew backed to prevent the bow breaking and to add a pulling strength to the limbs, with oak at the handle.
 On the belly is water buffalo horn which significantly increases the power by pushing the limbs.
 This combination of horn which pushes from the belly and sinew that pulls from the back is the defining strength of the bow.
 The siyahs, the stiffened outer ends of the limbs, are made of either mulberry or black locust and V-spliced onto the bamboo.
 The glue is made from isinglass.
 Over the sinew backing is a special birch bark that is imported from Northeast China.
 It is soaked in sea water for about one year.
 It is applied to the back using diluted rubber cement (using benzene as the solvent).
 No sights or other modern attachments are used.

-The draw weights vary, but most are above twenty kilograms.
-The cost for this type of bow is in the US$800 range.
-For a similar modern version made of laminated fiberglass, the cost is US$200–300.
-For most competitions, either bow may be used, with carbon-fiber arrows, but for national competitions, only the composite bow and bamboo arrows may be used.
+The draw weights vary, but most are above twenty kilograms (approximately 44 pounds).
+A modern version is made of laminated fiberglass; for most competitions, either bow may be used, with carbon-fiber arrows, but for national competitions, only the composite bow and bamboo arrows may be used.
 Korean archers have also been very successful in Olympic and other competitions with more modern types of bow.